The Absent Dialogue – Part 3 of a 6 Part Series

 First, based on a singular and differentiated brand idea, define the experience that you want the customer to have with your brand.
 For example, Dunkin’ Donuts wants customers to experience simplicity and efficiency, whereas Weight Watchers wants customers to feel empowerment and confidence.
 Though customers have different needs, whether they’re in line at a store, messaging a customer service representative, or watching video content on a website, these interactions should all feel like they’re from the same brand.

-Second, look at all the customer touchpoints on your customer journey map and, for each one, define the type of interaction that your brand currently has with the customer – physical, digital, or hybrid – as well as whether that interaction includes (or should include) a dialogue with the customer.
-For example, if your company’s website (a digital touchpoint) customizes its offers and content on the home screen per each visitor based on where the visitor is coming from – an email, a digital ad, another site, etc. – and their geographical location, that’s a dialogue.
+Second, look at all the customer touchpoints on your customer journey map and, for each one, define the type of interaction that your brand currently has with the customer – physical, digital, or hybrid – as well as whether that interaction includes (or should include) authentic brand communication.
+For example, if your company’s website (a digital touchpoint) customizes its offers and content on the home screen per each visitor based on where the visitor is coming from – an email, a digital ad, another site, etc. – and their geographical location, that’s authentic brand communication.

 Then, for each touchpoint that currently has a dialogue in place, diagnose its effectiveness, paying special consideration to touchpoints where you may think your brand inherently commands a strong dialogue, such as on social media or in an in-person experience.
 Is your customer truly being heard?
 Are you using collected data to enhance and personalize your customer’s experience?
 For touchpoints that should have a customer dialogue but currently do not, assess the root cause of its absence: Is it a training, operational, or technological issue, or otherwise?

-And finally, optimize weak or nonexistent dialogues to ensure personal relevance, particularly by leveraging customer analytics.
+And finally, optimize weak or nonexistent dialogues to ensure meaningful customer connections, particularly by leveraging customer analytics.
 Netflix does a great job at this.
 The company continuously delivers personalized experiences by leveraging data to craft show and movie recommendations for each customer.
 It even went a step further by applying data aggregated from its 25 million users to create two hit shows tailored precisely for its customer base: House of Cards and Orange Is the New Black.

 While data is crucial, it’s not the only way to optimize your brand’s conversation with its customers.
 In fact, authenticity can go a long way.
 How can you engage your social media followers as individuals rather than just pushing content?
 Are your retail locations designed and operated in a way that lets each customer feel heard while meeting (and evolving!) with their needs?
 Do you produce content that speaks to all of your customer segments?
 And are your customers given the opportunity to speak back?
 Tools like Hootsuite, Topsy, and hashtags can help you hear even more about what consumers are saying about your brand outside of your existing customer feedback pathways.